JaxT05/CS419-unix-style-shell/README.md

+## General

+This is a basic Unix shell script written in C that can interpret a singular pipe command.

 ## Compiling and Running in VSCode
-Make sure that the terminal is opened inside of the project folder and run `gcc shell.c` to compile the program.
-This will create a `a.out` output file.
+Ensure that your bash terminal is opened inside of the project folder, and run `gcc shell.c` to compile the program.
+This will create a compiled `a.out` output file.

-Run `./a.out` to run the compiled code.
+Run `./a.out` to run the output file.